lut0pia/raccoon/docs/README.md

 Sprite flags are 256 8bits bitfields.

+## Palette Mod Memory

+Palette mod are 16 bytes used for palette state for each 16 colors.
+The first 4 bits are used as a permutation, the last bit is used for transparency, the 3 bits inbetween are reserved for now.

 ## Gamepad State Memory

 Gamepad state data is 4 8bit controllers.
 The 4 least significant bits correspond to the left, right, up and down directions respectively, while the 4 most significant bits correspond to 4 action buttons.
 On the keyboard those action buttons are X, C, V and B respectively, while on a modern gamepad they are the down, right, left and top face buttons respectively.